-- 1. At least two days before any site works, building or demolition begins, the applicant must: - (a) forward Notice of Commencement of Work and Appointment of Principal Certifying Authority (Form 7 of the EP&A Regulations available from your principal certifier) to the Council, and - (b) inform the adjoining owners in writing that work will commence. - Before any site works, building or demolition begins, the applicant must: - (a) Notify the Council in writing of the name, address, phone number and licence number of the builder; - (b) Pay to Council relevant fees in accordance with its current fees and charges; - (c) Erect a sign at the front of the property clearly showing: - the name of the owner, builder, builder's licence number, site address and consent number, - a statement that unauthorised entry to the work site is prohibited, - the name of the person in charge of the work site and a telephone number at which that person can be contacted outside working hours:
+- At least two days before any site works, building or demolition begins, the applicant must: - (a) forward Notice of Commencement of Work and Appointment of Principal Certifying Authority (Form 7 of the EP8A Regulations available from your principal certifier) to the Council, and - (b) inform the adjoining owners in writing that work will commence. - Before any site works, building or demolition begins, the applicant must: - (a) Notify the Council in writing of the name, address, phone number and licence number of the builder; - (b) Pay to Council relevant fees in accordance with its current fees and charges; - (c) Erect a sign at the front of the property clearly showing: - the name of the owner, builder, builder's licence number, site address and consent number, - a statement that unauthorised entry to the work site is prohibited, - the name of the person in charge of the work site and a telephone number at which that person can be contacted outside working hours;

-Note: This requirement does not apply to building works carried out inside of an existing building or on premises that are occupied continuously, both during and outside work hours, while the work is being carried out.
+Note: This requirement does not apply to building works carried out inside of an enabling outsing or on premises that are cocupied continuously, both ouring and outside work hours, while the work is being calmed out.

-- (d) Erect at the front of the property the standard Council sign indicating the approved hours of operation; - (e) Provide on-site toilet facilities at the rate of one toilet for every 20 persons or part of 20 persons employed at the site; - (f) If an excavation associated with the development extends below the level of the base of the footings of a building or a structure on an adjoining allotment of land (including a public road and any other public place): - preserve and protect the building from damage, and - if necessary, underpin and support the building in an approved manner, and - at least seven (7) days before excavating below the level of the base of the footings of a building or a structure on an adjoining allotment of land, give notice of intention to do so to the owner of the adjoining allotment of land and furnish particulars to the owner of the building being erected or demolished;
+- Erect at the front of the property the standard Council sign indicating the approved hours of operation; - (e) Provide on-site toilet facilities at the rate of one toilet for every 20 persons or part of 20 persons employed at the site; - If an excavation associated with the development extends below the level of the base of the footings of a building or a structure on an adjoining allotment of land (including a public road and any other public - preserve and protect the building from damage, and - if necessary, underpin and support the building in an approved manner, and - at least seven (7) days before excavating below the level of the base of the footings of a building or a structure on an adjoining allotment of land, give notice of intention to do so to the owner of the adjoining allotment of land and furnish particulars to the owner of the building being erected or

-Note: The owner of the adjoining allotment of land is not liable for any part of the cost of work carried out for the purposes of this clause, whether carried out on the allotment of land being excavated or on the adjoining allotment of land.
-In this clause, allotment of land includes a public road and any other public place.
+Note: The owner of the according elictment of lend in not liable for any part of the cod of work carried out for the purposes of lins clause, whether carried out on the elicitment of land being encetated or on the actioning allowant of land in the oblides, windment of rand includes a public roled and any other public place.

-- (g) Erect a hoarding or fence between the work site and any public place, if the work involved is likely to cause pedestrian or vehicular traffic in a public place to be obstructed or rendered inconvenient, or involves the enclosure of an public place; - (h) If necessary, a hoarding is to be erected, sufficient to prevent any substance from, or in connection with, the work falling into the public place; - (i) The work site must be kept lit between sunset and sunrise if it is likely to be hazardous to persons in the public place; - (j) Follow any other conditions prescribed by the Regulation; - (k) Provide protection for Council footpaving, kerbing and guttering.
-Wooden mats must also be provided at all entrances where the site fronts paved footpaths. - This item does not impose a requirement on an applicant if it is complied with by the builder.
+- (g) Erect a hoarding or fence between the work site and any public place, if the work involved is likely to cause pedestrian or vehicular traffic in a public place to be obstructed or rendered inconvenient, or involves the enclosure of an public place: - (h) If necessary, a hoarding is to be erected, sufficient to prevent any substance from, or in connection with, the work falling into the public place; - The work site must be kept lit between sunset and sunrise if it is likely to be hazardous to persons in the public place; - Follow any other conditions prescribed by the Regulation; - Provide protection for Council footpaving, kerbing and guttering.
+Wooden mats must also be provided at all entrances where the site fronts paved footpaths.

+This item does not impose a requirement on an applicant if it is complied with by the builder.